 Toilets are very high tech.
 Those who don’t speak Korean will need a couple of minutes to figure out the controls.

 Other services and features of this lounge include WiFi, newspapers and magazines, a sleeping area, and fax and printer.
 The WiFi is fast as is the general rule in the Republic of Korea.
 At the West Lounge I connected upon entering the lounge without logging in.
 Here, I needed a password that the agents provide at check in.

 The lounge has printers and fax service, newspapers and magazines, TV room, and an abundance of electrical outlets.

 Korean Air has greatly improved the food, look and feel of the Terminal 2 Prestige Lounges over the Prestige lounge in Terminal 1 and the KAL lounge in the Concourse Terminal.
 The East and West Prestige Lounges should be able to handle the crowding that will likely occur and still offer a much improved experience.
 Maybe the best thing about the East and West Prestige Lounges is that they are located in Terminal 2.
 The beauty and functionality of this terminal are outstanding.
 For Terminal 2 and the new Prestige Lounges, Korean Air deserves a well done.

-Update: Between the two Prestige Lounges I would recommend the West lounge because it is larger and has some areas of secluded seating.
-Other than that the lounges appear to be identical in services and amenities.
+Update: Between the two Prestige Lounges I would recommend the West lounge because it is larger and has areas of secluded seating.
+Other than that the Terminal 2 Prestige Lounges appear to be identical in services and amenities.